Statelessness: Pakistan

-Stateless Palestinians
+Palestinians

 Abbas Shiblak estimates that over half of the Palestinian people in the world are stateless.

 Palestinians in Lebanon and those in Syria are constitutionally denied citizenship, and are thus stateless.

 After Israel annexed East Jerusalem following the Six-Day War in 1967, Palestinians living there received, along with Israeli permanent residency status, the right to apply for citizenship.
 Shortly after the offer was made, it was rejected by Arab leaders.
 Between 1967 and 2007, only 12,000 of the 250,000 Palestinians living in Jerusalem have been granted Israeli citizenship.
 Since 2007, more have applied, although the majority still reject it.
 Those who do not have Israeli citizenship are generally stateless.

 Many descendants of Palestinian refugees live permanently in countries of which they would be expected to be citizens, but they are not citizens because that country adheres to the policy of the Arab League in denying citizenship to Palestinians.

 Even though Palestinians living in the West Bank and the Gaza Strip were issued Palestinian passports under the Oslo Accords and Palestinian legal statehood is somewhat widely acknowledged internationally as of 2018, some countries (such as the United States), recognize them as travel documents but do not recognize their citizenship.
-According to international law, only states can have nationals (meaning citizens), meaning that the remainder states who do not consider Palestine a state implement such policies and deem its holders as 'stateless'.
+According to international law, only states can have nationals (meaning citizens), meaning that the remainder states who do not consider Palestine a state implements such policies and deem its holders as “stateless”.